Fraudulent completes — direct cost

 Fraudulent respondents fill quota cells and turn genuine respondents away.
 The hidden cost post-field cleaning can never recover — prevention only.

-6 of 8 PMs spend hours per study reviewing open-ends, removing speeders, and matching IDs.
+75% of PMs spend hours per study reviewing open-ends, removing speeders, and matching IDs.
 Salaried time SurveyGuard eliminates at entry.

 When fraud reaches delivered data and a client raises a concern: re-work, credits, and renewal risk.
 The most variable lever — but the insurance value is real.